kfahn22/Persian-Rug/README.md

 <p align="center"><img src="assets/rug-random-2.jpg" alt="Persian Rug - P5.js random colors" width="500px"></p>

-The last method is the most computationally intensive, but if you wanted to use specific colors you might want to use this approach.
-I have used a method suggested by Dr. Eric Gossett in [Persian Rugs](https://www.youtube.com/watch?v=0wfPlzPvZiQ) to compute the next color.
-In this approach, the function returns an index into a color palette of HEX codes.
 This method is more convoluted, as I am converting the RGB values retrieved from the get() function to a HEX code, getting the keys into the palette array, $k_i$, and then use the formula to calculate the new key.
-Shift is an integer to add more variation to the rug generation.
-We find sum of the keys and shift, modulus the number of colors (ncol).
-The index must be an integer into the color palette, so we take the floor of the result.

 $f(x_1 + x_2 + x_3 + x_f) = $floor$((k_1 + k_2 + k_3 + k_4 + $shift) % ncol)